 What the Butler Saw by Joe Orton

-racy, pacey farce, the play is a hilarious comedy first seen at the Queen’s Theatre in 1969, and was back last year at the Vaudeville Theatre starring Tim McInnerny and Omid Djalili.
+A racy, pacey farce, the play is a hilarious comedy first seen at the Queen’s Theatre in 1969, and was back more recently at the Vaudeville Theatre starring Tim McInnerny and Omid Djalili.

 With non-stop social commentary, it was hailed as a modern comedy every bit as good as The Importance of Being Earnest.